helium/HIP/0012-remote-location-assert.md

 # Rationale and Alternatives

-This is a simple and straightforwad solution that will save hotspot owners time, effort and frustration.
+This is a simple and straightforwad solution that will save Hotspot owners time, effort and frustration.

 Not making this change could deter current and future owners from making remote deployments, which